kidGodzilla/woodhouse/README.md

 # Meet Woodhouse

-This is Woodhouse, a dockerised cyborg butler built on Github’s [HUBOT](https://hubot.github.com/), he can keep you company on Slack.
+This is Woodhouse, a dockerised cyborg butler built on [HUBOT](https://hubot.github.com/), he keeps us company on Slack.

 ## What He Can Do
-Woodhouse is a cyborg abomination of many talents.
+Woodhouse has many talents.
 Right out of the box he can:

 - Converse.
-Woodhouse is smarter than he looks, say hello and he’ll greet you back, abuse him and he’ll do his best to grin and bear it, just talk to him and he’ll say something clever (literally, any unhandled exceptions get routed to an auxiliary [Cleverbot](http://cleverbot.com) instance).
+Woodhouse is smarter than he looks, say hello and he’ll greet you back, abuse him and he’ll do his best to grin and bear it, just talk to him and he’ll say something clever (literally, any unhandled exceptions get routed to a [Cleverbot](http://cleverbot.com) instance).

 - Give you wise counsel.
 Ask ```what should I do about…``` or ```how do you handle…``` or simply ```I need some advice```.

-- Solve all your problems.
-Ask ```how do I…``` and Woodhouse will find the answer on StackOverflow.

 - Fetch the IP address of his server. ```ip``` will do the trick.